 Certification Process

-Recognition of the Physical Heritage of Japan is made by the Board of Directors based on the candidates recommended by the Physical Heritage Committee.
-The Physical Heritage Committee may solicit proposals from its members regarding the candidates to be recommended.
-The committee also requests the Subcommittee for Physical Heritage Research to conduct a detailed survey of the proposed properties.
+Certification Physics Heritage is granted by the Board of Directors based on candidates recommended by the Physics Heritage.
+The Physics Heritage may solicit proposals from members regarding candidates for recommendation.
+It also commissions the Physics Heritage Subcommittee to conduct detailed investigations of the proposed sites.

 The first accreditation will be conducted in 2026 and 2027, the Memorial Year, and will be announced at each annual conference as Phase I and Phase II, respectively.
 The second and subsequent annual accreditations will be held once a year beginning in 2028.